11 tips to decline a job offer due to salary (+example)

 How to reject a job offer because of salary during an online interview

-First of all, make sure to arrive a bit early to your interview to ensure that everything will go according to plan.
+First of all, make sure to show up a bit early to your interview to ensure that everything will go according to plan.
 And second, the steps outlined above are absolutely applicable during a job interview – be it online or in person.

 At this point, you can gauge their reaction and wait for their next move.
 Perhaps they will be willing to reconsider their offer and come up with a better proposal.
 In case that’s not possible, then simply thank the recruiter for their time.